Michigan Department of State Police v. Sitz: Background

 During the operation, drivers would be stopped and briefly questioned while in their vehicles.
-If an officer suspected the driver was intoxicated, the driver would be sent off for a field sobriety test.
+If an officer suspected that a driver was intoxicated, the driver would be subject to a field sobriety test.

 Holding

-The Supreme Court held that Michigan had a "substantial government interest" to advance in stopping drunk driving, and that this technique was rationally related to achieving that goal (though there was some evidence to the contrary).
-The Court also held that the impact on drivers, such as in delaying them from reaching their destination, was negligible, and that the brief questioning to gain "reasonable suspicion" similarly had a negligible impact on the drivers' Fourth Amendment right from unreasonable search (implying that any more detailed or invasive searches would be treated differently).
-Applying a balancing test, then, the Court found that the Constitutionality of the search tilted in favor of the government.
+The Supreme Court held that Michigan had a "substantial government interest" in stopping drunk driving, and that this technique was rationally related to achieving that goal (although there was some evidence to the contrary).
+The Court also held that the impact on drivers, such as in delaying them from reaching their destination, was negligible, and that the brief questioning to gain "reasonable suspicion" similarly had a negligible impact on the drivers' Fourth Amendment protection against unreasonable search (implying that any more detailed or invasive searches would be treated differently).
+Applying a balancing test, the Court found that the constitutionality of the search tilted in favor of the government.

+Subsequent Ruling by Michigan Supreme Court on Remand

+After Sitz was remanded to the Michigan Supreme Court, the Court analyzed the question of whether checkpoints are permitted under the Michigan constitution.
+The Court concluded that "Because there is no support in the constitutional history of Michigan for the proposition that the police may engage in warrantless and suspicionless seizures of automobiles for the purpose of enforcing the criminal law", checkpoints remain prohibited under Michigan law.